 Larry English failed to be the pass rusher the Chargers envisioned when they took him at 16 in 2009.
 Mercilus is athletic and led the nation with 16 sacks last year.

-Tennessee has some decent interior linemen in Jurrell Casey and Karl Klug, but none of them are the athlete that Cox is.
-After losing Jason Jones, Cox can become the next great interior pass rusher.
+Tennessee has some decent interior linemen in Jurrell Casey and Karl Klug, but none of them are the athlete that Poe is.
+After losing Jason Jones, he can become an elite player if he improves his technique.